-Week's Observance Marks Town Organization In '98
+Week's Observance Marks Town Organization in '98

-Hardy Pioneers Broke From Vast Washington Township To Start Hillsdale, Taking Name From Old School-Bogert First Mayor group of Bergen County residents broke away from a sprawling territory known as Washington Township to set up their own community of Hillsdale.
+Hardy Pioneers Broke From Vast Washington Township to Started Hillsdale, Taking Name From Old School - Bogert First Mayor

-History books record the year 1898 as a momentus one, with the decisive battle of the Spanish-American War being fought, the Treaty of Paris signed, the Hawaiian Islands annexed by the U. S., and President William McKinley serenely serving the second year of his term which was to be ended by his assassination in 1901.
+History books record the year 1898 as a momentus one, with the decisive battle of the Spanish-American War being fought, the Treaty of Paris signed, the Hawaiian Islands annexed by the U.S. and president William McKinley serenely serving the second year of his term which was to be ended by his assassination in 1901.